slightlytyler/react-svg-icons/Readme.md

 `npm install react-svgcon --save`

-With webpack usage should look like:
+With webpack [raw-loader]() setup to handle the icon svg's usage should look like:

 ``` javascript
 import Icon from 'react-svgcon';